Harley-Davidson Milwaukee-Eight engine: Improvements

 Harley conducted interviews in seven cities; over 1,000 people were asked to outline what they would like to see in the next line of touring bikes.
 These interviews resulted in the new Milwaukee-Eight engine.
 The biggest improvements people wanted to see were more power, less heat, and less vibration.
 Harley was able to increase the power while also keeping the range and consumption similar and in some cases making it even better.
-To deal with the heat issue, Harley reduced the exhaust gas temperature by 100°F (55.6 C), allowing for a more comfortable ride.
-They were able to make this possible by relocating the hot catalytic converters further from the cockpit, as well as introducing a better water cooling solution.
-Finally, Harley looked at the vibration issues and decided to reduce the vibrations by 75%, in order to affect a balance between hardcore fans and new Harley owners.
+To deal with the heat issue, Harley reduced the exhaust gas temperature by 100°F (55.6 C) by introducing a better water cooling solution, and also relocated the hot catalytic converters further from the cockpit, allowing for a more comfortable ride.
+Finally, Harley looked at the vibration issues and decided to reduce the vibrations by 75%, to try to effect a balance between the expectations of hardcore fans and new Harley owners.

 Reception

 Cycle World, like many other motorcycle magazines, was given the opportunity to test ride and review the Milwaukee-Eight engine.
 The reviews have been positive, and report a better ride quality, while still keeping the Harley feel.
 Cycle World's reviewer reported a noticeable reduction in the heat output from the engine, enabling the reviewer to ride more comfortably.
 The review concludes that the changes make this engine an improvement over its predecessor.